lukau2357/gat-pytorch/README.md

 ![no figure](./figs/cora_tsne.png)
 Edge thicnkess coressponds to attention coefficients in the given layer.
 Thicker edge arround nodes corresponds to higher self-attention in the given layer.
 From here, we can observe that for the most part, nodes of the same class tend to cluster together.
 In particular, labels for cora are: **Case Based, Genetic algorithms, Neural networks, Probabilistic methods, Reinforcement learning, Rule learning theory**.
 However ,for [this](https://github.com/gordicaleksa/pytorch-GAT/tree/main/data) particular instance of the Cora dataset I was not able to find correct class id to class label mapping.
 Also, this is viewed as a single label classification problem, but we can see that previous labels are highly correlated (for example, a paper about reinforcement learning is very likely to use some kind of neural network), which could explain why the previus plot is not perfectly clustered.

+Training with hyperparameters given in the paper is really fast, at least it was for me, using one NVIDIA GTX 3060, 10000 epochs was conducted in $\approx$ 1 minute.

+## PPI training
+Preprocessed version of PPI - Protein/Protein Interaction dataset can be found [here](https://data.dgl.ai/dataset/ppi.zip), and more information about it on [this link](https://docs.dgl.ai/en/0.9.x/generated/dgl.data.PPIDataset.html).